wp-plugins/am-events/readme.txt

  * {{end_date}}
  * {{end_time}}

+== Custom post type, taxonomies and meta data ==

+The custom post type for event is named 'am_event'
+The taxonomies are named 'am_venues' and 'am_event_categories'.

+The event post has metadata named 'am_startdate' and 'am_enddate' which are formatted like 'yyyy-mm-dd hh:mm'

 == Creating a WP_Query ==

-The custom post type is named 'am_event'
-The taxonomies are named 'am_venues' and 'am_event_categories'.

-The event post has metadata named 'am_startdate' and 'am_enddate' that are formatted like 'yyyy-mm-dd hh:mm'

-So suppose I wanted to display all events with a category of 'other' and venue 'mcdonalds'.
-I would then make a wp_query like this:
+The bare minimum arguments for getting all published events are these:

     $args = array(
             'post_type' => 'am_event',
             'post_status' => 'publish',
+        );

+	$the_query = new WP_Query($args);

+So suppose I wanted to limit the query to a single event category named 'other' and venue named 'mcdonalds'.
+I would then add a tax_query argument:

+	$args = array(
+			// The first two are the same as above
+            'post_type' => 'am_event',
+            'post_status' => 'publish',
-            'tax_query' => array(
+			// Add a tax_query arqument to limit events to a single category and venue 'tax_query' => array(
                     'relation' => 'AND',
                     array(
                         'taxonomy' => 'am_venues',